tiagobpompeo/TopMovies/README.md

 ## Packages Used:

 ### [Polly](https://www.nuget.org/packages/Polly)
 is a library that allows developers to express resilience and transient fault handling policies such as Retry, Circuit Breaker, Timeout, Bulkhead Isolation, and Fallback in a fluent and thread-safe manner.
+It was used in Generic Repository Class on App.

 ### [Akavache](https://www.nuget.org/packages/akavache)
-An asynchronous, persistent key-value store for desktop and mobile applications on .NET
+An asynchronous, persistent key-value store for desktop and mobile applications on .NET.
+It was used in Pages Home and Detail Page of that.

 ### [Autofac](https://www.nuget.org/packages/Autofac)
 Autofac is an IoC container for Microsoft .NET.
-It manages the dependencies between classes so that applications stay easy to change as they grow in size and complexity.
+It manages the dependencies between classes so that applications stay easy to change as they grow in size and complexity.It was used in all app.